 Carefully add a few drops of the solvent mixture to the sealed glass pipette.
 Gently flick the tip of the sealed pipette so that the liquid enters the capillary.
 Repeat until the solution has a depth of ~ 2 inches from the bottom of the capillary.
 Make sure that there are no bubbles of air.

 Cap the pipette with a 14/20 rubber septum.
-Using a 3-mL syringe capped with a needle, insert the needle into the pipette and pull out 3 mL of air.
+Using a 3-mL syringe capped with a needle, insert the needle into the pipette, and pull out 3 mL of air.
 This creates a partial vacuum, facilitating the next step.

 Seal the top of the capillary.
 Horizontally clamp the pipette to a ring stand.
 Use a lighter to soften the glass above the solution in the bottom of the pipette.
 Once the glass softens, begin to rotate the tip of the pipette and pull the tip of the pipette away from the clamped base.
 Let the sealed capillary cool.